Prosono/SMARTi_BaseComponent/README.md

 The weather forecast is dependent on a sensor called "home" (forecast_home).
 If you do not have this entity, create one from the met.no integration under "Devices and Services" and simply name it "Home".

 ## There is no calendar!
-The Calendar section is also dependant on a calendar simply named "calendar".
+The Calendar section is also dependent on a calendar simply named "calendar".
 If you don't have one, create a new calendar called "calendar".

 ## Go from Basic to Pro